Dehumidification & Humidity Control

 Reducing the energy usage in agriculture is one of DryGair’s core missions.
 Our line of DG dehumidifiers provides growers the most efficient solution to humidity, saving 50% on energy compared to alternative solutions.

 What is Humidity?

-Humidity is a critical factor in horticulture climate control, as it plays a major role in plant metabolism and respiration, as well as the outbreak of common greenhouse diseases and molds.
+Humidity is a critical factor in horticulture climate control.
+It plays a major role in plant metabolism and respiration, as well as in the development of common greenhouse diseases and molds.